ije896/logmein-capstone_2017-18/README.md

 The backend automatically performs A/V decoupling so it can send a pure audio file to the audio module.

+## Performance

+To improve performance, we split off the independent processing branches.
+We spawn a video thread (which blocks once it starts waiting for I/O from Google's Cloud Vision API), while the main branch of execution analyzes the audio and then passes the results to text.

 # MODULES